Twinned Dynamical Decoupling

+In this respect, given the exact analytic formula for the composite phases \eqref{phases}, we can claim that detuning errors can be suppressed to \textit{any} order.

-In this work, we use qubit 10 of ibm{\_}torino, one of IBM Quantum Heron r1 Processors.
+For the demonstrations on real quantum hardware, we have used two quantum processor units (QPUs) of IBM Quantum and IQM.
+In the first set, we have tested our DD sequences on qubit 10 of ibm{\_}torino, one of IBM Quantum Heron r1 Processors.
 It is an open-access quantum processor that consists of 133 transmon qubits.
-The exact date of the demonstration was 05/08/2025.
-At the time of the demonstration, the parameters of the 10th qubit of the ibm{\_}torino system were calibrated as follows: the coherence time T1 was 224 $\mu$s, the coherence time T2 was 256 $\mu$s, and the readout assignment error was 1.66\%.
-The demonstrations were performed using $Rx(\theta)$ fractional gates \cite{Frac_gate}, which allowed efficient implementation of $Rx(\theta)$ for an arbitrary rotation angle $\theta$, avoiding the decomposition into multiple native gates.
-This allowed us to test an arbitrarily large deviation from an ideal $\pi$-pulse rotation (X gate) without relying on low-level control.
-Each $Rx(\theta)$ gate had a duration of $32$ ns.
+The demonstrations were performed using $R_X(\theta)$ fractional rotation gates \cite{Frac_gate}, each of duration $32$ ns, which allowed efficient implementation of $R_X(\theta)$ for an arbitrary rotation angle $\theta$, avoiding the decomposition into multiple native gates.
+This allowed us to test an arbitrarily large deviation from an ideal $\pi$-pulse rotation (X gate) without relying on low-level control ({see also Supplemental Material} \cite{supplemental}).

 The demonstration consists of preparing the excited state $\ket{1}$ by applying an $X$ gate to the ground state of the qubit $\ket{0}$.
-Then a DD sequence is applied by $Rx(\theta)$ with the corresponding phases added by $Rz(\phi)$ gates and symmetrical time delays between the pulses.
+Then a DD sequence is applied by $R_X(\theta)$ with the corresponding phases added by $R_Z(\phi)$ gates and symmetrical time delays between the pulses.
 The DD sequence is followed by another $X$ gate and finally a measurement in the computational basis.
 Each circuit is repeated 512 times, and the results are averaged to obtain a single data point for our plots.
-Fig. \ref{exp_data} presents the measured results for the first T$n$ sequences, proving their robustness to any pulse area errors.
-In the next demonstration, Fig. \ref{exp_results_comp} shows a comparison with the most widely used types of DD sequences.
-We observe that the performance of the newly introduced sequences, along with UR, remains unaffected by any pulse area deviations.